ics-i-ask-center/vscode_aci/README.md

 **NOTE:** In order to have system-wide compatability, the VSCode container uses Ubuntu 16.04 LTS as the base.
 To have Ubuntu 20.04.1 LTS as the base, you will need to install your own local module.

-#### Imporant
-Please note that the RHEL6 container will work both on RHEL7 and RHEL6, however, the RHEL7 container will only work on RHEL7.
+**Important:** Please note that the RHEL6 container will work both on RHEL7 and RHEL6, however, the RHEL7 container will only work on RHEL7.

 ### Use a local module in your work directory (RHEL7 and RHEL6)